 Females with FXS show a high frequency of avoidant behavior, mood disorders, attention deficits, and learning disabilities.
 They are significantly more withdrawn and depressed than their typical cohorts.
 This makes them most vulnerable to social anxiety and avoidance.

-The Issue: One of the most challenging symptoms associated with FXS in females is extreme shyness.
+One of the most challenging symptoms associated with FXS in females is extreme shyness.
 It is not unusual to see these young girls hiding behind their parents, crying when asked to participate in conversation, unable to separate from parents, and whispering or even appearing mute in social settings.
 Desensitization through repeated exposure may be required in order for them to tolerate group activities.

 As these girls grow older, their shyness often translates into significant social anxiety.
 This anxiety can manifest in a number of problematic behaviors that result from feeble attempts to cope with its effects.
 For example, it is common for such girls to agree to a social plan and then spend the ensuing days physically ill with stomach distress, or headaches, because they’re terrified of participating and don’t know how to get out of the obligation.